anonymouspc/cppmake/readme.md

 ```sh
 cppmake
 ```
-The output will be generated in the binary directory.
+The output will be generated in the `binary/` directory.

 # Advanced